 When the skills are learned as a family, a common language and understanding develops, assisting the process of skill acquisition and generalization for children, teens, and parents.

-- Parents learn the same skills as their daughters.
-This makes it easier for parents to notice and acknowledge when their daughters are using their skills.
-It helps parents support skills use rather than inadvertently interfere with their daughter’s attempts to use her skills.
+- Parents learn the same skills as their child.
+This makes it easier for parents to notice and acknowledge when their child is using their skills.
+It helps parents support skills use rather than inadvertently interfere with their child’s attempts to use their skills.

 - Many parents report that they themselves find the skills helpful in their own lives – in parenting, in their own relationships, even at work.

-- Girls have shared that parental participation helps them feel more motivated.
+- Children and teens have shared that parental participation helps them feel more motivated.
 And, DBT does take motivation.
 It’s hard work.
-Seeing their parents working on skills, investing time and energy and money into their own growth does help the girls.
+Seeing their parents working on skills, investing time and energy and money into their own growth can help.

 DBT is an evidence-based practice and its efficacy has been backed by scientific research since its beginning stages of development over 20 years ago.
 For more information on Dialectical Behavior Therapy, please visit our website.